Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles: Parametrized perverse schobers

 \item For each morphism $v'=v\rightarrow \tilde{e}$ in $\on{Exit}(\mathcal{T}')$ arising from a morphism $v\rightarrow \tilde{e}$ in $\on{Exit}(\mathcal{T})$, there exists an equivalence of functors between $c_*\mathcal{F}(v\rightarrow \tilde{e})$ and the composite An analogous statement holds with $v$ replaced by $v'$. \end{itemize}

-Since each contraction can be written as the composite of contractions which only collapse a single edge, we can associate to each contraction $c$ a functor $c_*$ which takes $(\mathcal{T},V)$-parametrized perverse schobers to $(\mathcal{T}',V')$-parametrized perverse schobers.
-As shown in \cite[Prop.
-4.25]{Chr21}, the functor $c_*$ commutes with taking global sections.
+Since each contraction can be written as the composite of contractions which each contract a single edge, we can associate to each contraction $c$ from $\mathcal{T}$ to $\mathcal{T}'$ and $\mathcal{T}$-parametrized perverse schober $\mathcal{F}$, satisfying that no edges connecting two singularities of $\mathcal{F}$ are contracted by $c$, a $\mathcal{T}'$-parametrized perverse schober $c_*\mathcal{F}$.
+As shown in \cite[Prop.~4.28]{Chr22}, the functor $c_*$ commutes with taking global sections.